 Compact cameras with sensors larger than 1-inch in size are typically limited to fixed-focal-length lenses, which is great for quality but less so for flexibility.
 But not the Panasonic LX100 II; it manages to marry a 17MP Four Thirds sensor – the same size as those found inside Panasonic's G-series mirrorless cameras – with a zoom lens equivalent to 24-75mm in 35mm terms, proving that sometimes you can get quality and flexibility at once.
 The original LX100 was something of a landmark camera for offering something similar, and this latest iteration takes the baton, with a nippy AF system, robust body, clear 4K videos and a useful electronic viewfinder among its highlights.

 Sony's original RX100 was a landmark camera that fused a 1-inch sensor in a compact, metal body with the controls and image quality demanded by enthusiasts.
 The RX100 VI goes several steps further, though, with a 'stacked' sensor design for high-speed data capture.
-This means it can shoot 4K video, amazing 40x slow motion and still images at 24fps in continuous burst mode.
-That's not forgetting the neat little built-in electronic viewfinder that its rivals lack, while this sixth generation model now packs an impressive 24-200mm zoom lens.
+It's not Sony's latest model, but if you don't need the microphone jack and video autofocus skills of the Mark VII, then it does offer better value.
+That sensor means it shoot 4K video, amazing 40x slow motion and still images at 24fps in continuous burst mode.
+That's not forgetting the neat little built-in electronic viewfinder that its rivals lack, while this sixth generation model packs an impressive 24-200mm zoom lens.
 It's a pricey option and does have its quirks, but if you're looking for a versatile, pocket-sized compact with a quality zoom lens, you won't be disappointed.

 Keen photographers usually go for a DSLR or mirrorless camera, but they also want something that will slip in a pocket for those days when the big camera needs to stay at home.
 Usually, that means putting up with a smaller sensor – but not this time.
 Somehow, Canon has shoehorned a DSLR-sized APS-C sensor into a compact camera body.
 There's also a built-in electronic viewfinder and refined touchscreen interface.
 The zoom range is a bit modest at 24-72mm, but there's nothing else quite like it.

 None of the above take your fancy?
 Got some cash to play with?
-Here are two further options.
+Here are three further options.

 The Q2 is a thing of beauty, and right now it's arguably the best compact camera around.
 It's not for everyone – not least because it costs a small fortune – but if you genuinely want the best compact you'll be hard pushed to find a finer one than the Q2.
 Leica hasn't compromised on the spec sheet, with the 47.3MP sensor producing masses of detail and keeping noise impressive low, while the 3.68 million dot electronic viewfinder is bright and sharp.
 Also bright and sharp is that 28mm f/1.7 lens, while 4K videos show plenty of detail.
 It's not the easiest to handle (although you can get an optional grip) and some may have preferred a tilting screen, but its build quality is near-faultless.
 If you're pining for such a camera in your life but can't quite find the funds, consider the previous Q1 model, which offers a slightly stripped-down feature set by comparison for a hell of a lot less.